luckyshark1012/AI-Shakespeare-NLP-Driven-Text-Generation/README.md

 This project demonstrates the application of NLP and deep learning techniques to generate text in the style of a renowned author.
 The AI Shakespeare project showcases the potential of deep learning models to replicate complex writing styles and provides a foundation for further exploration in text generation and literary emulation.

 ## 8. Files in Repository
-- **NLP_DL_prac_Shakespeare.ipynb:** Jupyter notebook with the complete analysis, model building, and text generation process.
+- **AI Shakespeare NLP Driven Text Generation Code.ipynb:** Jupyter notebook with the complete analysis, model building, and text generation process.
 - **shakespeare.txt:** Dataset containing the complete works of William Shakespeare.

 ## 9. Acknowledgments